Arshavin023/Data-Warehouse-design---data-modeling/README.md

 The Data Engineer was tasked with designing a relational database management systems for improved operational efficiencies and to make it easier for their executives to make data driven decisions.

-Currently, the company's data resides in several systems; accounting software, supplier's database, point of sales (POS) systems, and even spreadsheets.
+Currently, the company's data resides in several systems; accounting software, supplier's database, point of sales (POS) systems, and even spreadsheets..

 ## `Steps Taken`